annakthrnlee/Credit_Risk_Analysis/README.md

 <img width="808" alt="Screen Shot 2022-09-02 at 11 03 30 AM" src="https://user-images.githubusercontent.com/104043438/188203357-75d55a39-3c7b-4307-b8bb-a04e9e1596d2.png">

 - Balanced accuracy score was = 0.6314677834584286 or 0.63
-- Precision: After reviewing the confusion matrix (which is the table of true positives, false positives, true negatives, and false negatives), let's break it down: I created this chart for simplicity reasons.
-- The high_risk precision score is 0.01 (1%) with a 0.58 (58%) sensitivity score.
-On the contrary, low_risk precision has a score of 1.00 (100%) with a sensitivity score of 0.81 (81%).
+- Precision matrix:
+  - True positives: 50
+  - False positives: 5337
+  - Sensitivity/recall of this model: 50 / (50 + 37) = 0.58
+  - Precision of this model: 50 / (50 + 5337) = 0.0093

-This chart is the precision matrix but for this model, I wrote it out in a simpler format for my readers to understand what I'm referring to moving forward.
+This chart represents the models precision matrix, I wrote it out in a simpler format for my readers to understand what I'm referring to moving forward.

 <img width="694" alt="Screen Shot 2022-09-02 at 11 20 55 AM" src="https://user-images.githubusercontent.com/104043438/188205892-75e36e5e-069f-483a-a328-7120eccc6bd9.png">